oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Centuries later, the Roman Empire would never reclaim their former hegemony in Germania, the territories and clans beyond the Rhine River.

 This battle, called the *clades Variana* (Varian disaster) in Latin, but more commonly known among German historians as the *Varusschlacht* (Varus’s battle) or the *Hermannsschlacht* (Hermann’s battle), ranks among the greatest defeats of Rome.
-Though the *Varusschlacht* is a topic onto itself, the man who orchestrated the battle is more fascinating.
+Though the *Varusschlacht* is a topic unto itself, the man who orchestrated the battle is more fascinating.
-Arminius, prince of the Cherusci Clan located neat modern-day Hannover, was a Romanized German in every sense of the word; he spoke Latin, fought in the legions, and gained Roman citizenship.[^3]
+Arminius, prince of the Cherusci Clan located near modern-day Hannover, was a Romanized German in every sense of the word; he spoke Latin, fought in the legions, and gained Roman citizenship.[^3]
 Up until the *Varusschlacht*, Arminius and the Cherusci were adamant Roman sympathizers.
 The ill-fated Varus even considered Arminius a trusted adviser.
 Despite his elevated status in Roman society, Arminius threw it all away.